TransUnion credit freeze

 1. TransUnion Account Login

-After entering your login details, you will need to click through this simple continue message in order to enter your account dashboard.
+After entering your login details, you will need to click through this simple continue message to enter your account dashboard.
 Once your account loads, the options are super simple.
-Click on the “View my freeze status” link in the top left hand side.
+Click on the “View my freeze status” link on the top left-hand side.